What Is LLM Observability & Monitoring? | Datadog

 Learn more about LLM observability

-Datadog offers generative AI observability capabilities to allow teams to deploy LLM-based applications to production with confidence and help troubleshoot health, cost, and accuracy in real time.
-From OpenAI’s GPT models to Amazon Bedrock, Datadog’s LLM monitoring not only tracks usage metrics but also provides insight into how models perform, alerting organizations to issues such as prompt hijacking, unexpected results, and more.
+Datadog LLM Observability offers end-to-end visibility for LLM chains, monitoring input-output, token usage, and latency across each step, to help users troubleshoot health, cost, and accuracy in real time.
+From OpenAI’s GPT models to Amazon Bedrock, Datadog’s LLM Obserbability not only tracks usage metrics but also provides insight into how models perform, alerting organizations to issues such as prompt hijacking, unexpected results, and more.
 Review Datadog’s integrations for AI and LLM technologies to learn more about all of the LLM tools Datadog supports.

 Related Content